-The report contents was divided into six imperatives and 16 recommendations.
+The report contents were divided into six imperatives and 16 recommendations.
 The recommendations were backed up with action items.
 The major recurring idea in the report was that of public-private partnerships.
-Another one was the use of incentives to encourage the adoption of good cyber security programs.
+Another one was the use of incentives to encourage the adoption of good cybersecurity programs.
 There were many specific steps that the group documented.

 Here are some of the high points that caught my attention:

 - Creation of a National Cybersecurity Private-Public Program (NCP3) to address the collaboration of public and private sectors in cyber defense.
 This is needed, since we don’t have a template to use in the event of a major incident.

 - Strong authentication: government services should offer strong authentication to citizens; agencies should require strong authentication by employees and contractors; the government should determine how it can provide identity proofing for all.

 - The NIST Cyber Security Framework (CSF) gets prime billing.
 Recommendations are that it should be required in government agencies, promoted in the private sector and promoted internationally.

 - Incentives should be provided for companies that follow good cyber risk management principles.